cscully-allison/guidepost/readme.md

 ## Acknowledgments

-Guidepost was developed under the auspices and with funding provided by the National Renewable Energy Laboratory (NREL).
+Guidepost was developed under the auspices and with funding provided by the National Renewable Energy Laboratory (NREL), the National Science Foundation under NSF IIS-1844573 and IIS-2324465, and the Department of Energy under DE-SC0022044 and DE-SC0024635.

 ---